kusakewang/GettingandCleaningData/README.md

 # Files

-The code takes for granted all the data is present in the same folder, un-compressed and without names altered.
+This repository hosts the R code and documentation files for this project.

-CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+'run_analysis.R' contains all the code to perform the analyses required above.

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+'CodeBook.md' describes the variables, the data, and any transformations or work that I performed to clean up the data.

-The output of the 5th step is called averages_data.txt, and uploaded in the course project's form.
+'data_tidy.txt'  is the tidy data I got from step 5 that described above